- Our Mission and Vision Statement

-We accept Medicaid (including Health Alliance, Molina, & Meridian) and Medicare.
+We accept Medicaid (including Health Alliance, Molina, and Meridian) and Medicare.
 If you are not insured you still qualify for select services.
 Please call for further information.

-We are conveniently located in Downtown Bloomington at the Southeast corner of Market and Center.
-There is limited on-street parking and free 4 hour parking on the lower level of the Parking Garage located at the Southwest corner of Market and Center Streets.
+We are conveniently located in Downtown Bloomington at the Southeast corner of Market and Center streets.
+There is limited on-street parking and free four-hour parking on the lower level of the parking garage located at the Southwest corner of Market and Center streets.